How To Help Victims Of Dixie Fire

-GREENVILLE (CBS SF) — The Dixie Fire has ravaged communities in Plumas, Butte and Lassen counties.
+GREENVILLE (CBS SF) — The Dixie Fire has ravaged communities in Plumas, Butte, Tehama and Lassen counties.
 Here’s how to help the victims of the devastating wildfire.

 - Plumas Crisis Intervention and Resource Center